- 1 The Institute’s Research & Education Mission

 “Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.The enjoyment of the highest attainable standard of health is one of the fundamental rights of every human being without distinction of race, religion, political belief, economic or social condition”.
 (World Health Organization’s Constitution)

-To help finance the Institute’s research and documentaries, and the building of a a European-flavored Holistic Rejuvenation Retreat center in the US, we encourage holistically minded Americans to invite Christian Joubert, the Institute’s founder, and director of the Mediterranean Holistic Optimal Longevity Retreat Center in France to speak at conferences and offer holistic health workshops to purchase the Institute’s ebooks and to help him organize fundraising events.
+To help finance the Institute’s research and documentaries, and the building of a European-flavored Holistic Rejuvenation Retreat center in the US, we encourage holistically minded Americans to invite Christian Joubert, the Institute’s founder and director of the Mediterranean Holistic Optimal Longevity Retreat Center in France, to speak at conferences and offer holistic health workshops as well as to help him organize fundraising events.

 Thanks to this projected American European Flavored Holistic Rejuvenation Retreat center, European holistic health experts will give their best to Americans and American Holistic health experts will give their best to Europeans, thanks to which we would be able to enhance the medical standards of care on the two continents, that which would benefit public health, prosperity and peace.
 Once this goal is reached, then the conditions for the emergence of a new spiritual and holistic era will be within reach.
 (18)

 “In the CNBC interview, Buffett talked about the high cost of health care in the United States — which he correctly said consumes about 17 percent of the nation’s gross domestic product.
 He compared health care costs to “a tapeworm eating, you know, at our economic body.”
 He then said the Senate bill would do little to address the cost of health care.
 “Unfortunately, we came up with a bill that really doesn’t attack the cost situation that much.
 And we have to have a fundamental change,” Buffett said.”
 (Source)